 Like vlogging, podcasts are a big deal nowadays.
 Think of it as radio scriptwriting, but for modern times.
 Each podcast has its own niche topics, so as a writer, there are many topics you can explore.

 Some podcasts are more free-flowing, so you only have to write show notes, summaries, or rough outlines of the conversation flow.
 While other podcasts (the more technical ones) need more detailed scripts.

 Writing articles for magazines

 If you really want to make a career out of writing, the next (big) step is pitching stories for magazines.
 You can start by submitting to local online magazines and work your way from there.

-Why not try submitting your juicy and interesting stories that your friends found funny when shared?
-You can also write gripping political and emotional pieces on current events.
-Just make sure to submit it to the appropriate magazines, so you have to know the magazines’ target market and niche.
+Why not try submitting your insightful or interesting stories?
+You can also write personal essays about current events.
+Just make sure to submit it to the appropriate magazines, considering their target market and niche.

 If you’re well-versed in certain subject matters and love reading, this might be the type of writing gig for you.
 This project-based opportunity is usually available in development work, to name an industry.
 Nonprofits like the UN network postings on their respective websites for technical writers and consultants.

 It’s quite lucrative since you need a certain level of interest and knowledge of the industry you’re writing for.
 It is good money, though.
 You’ll get paid not only for writing but also for your expertise on the subject matter.

 There are many other types of content - online and offline.

 You can go for a more creative route and make money as a creative writer, focusing on literary pieces like short stories, poems, and even songs.